Ahmedbh25/Books_Library/README.md

 7. When user login redirect him to Profile page.
 8. User can add Review on book & Update his reviews.
 9. User can add contact us message & Update his messages.

+=> In this project, I Covered (context api to Easily share data between components).